 It's unlawful to discriminate against employees with protected characteristics.
-We unpack these traits and how to improve workplace diversity.
+Below, we unpack these traits and how to improve workplace diversity.

-Creating a fair and inclusive workplace is more than just a legal requirement—it's essential for fostering a positive and productive environment.
-Under the Equality Act 2010, nine protected characteristics ensure that employees and job applicants are treated fairly, regardless of personal traits or circumstances.
+Creating a fair and inclusive workplace is more than just a legal requirement - it's essential for fostering a positive and productive environment.
+Under the UK Equality Act 2010, nine protected characteristics ensure employees and job applicants are treated fairly, regardless of personal traits or circumstances.

 Understanding these characteristics and the protections they afford can help businesses comply with the law and build a culture where everyone feels valued.